 - ¼ yard of 45″+ wide medium-weight solid cotton twill or similar fabric for the back panel, bottom panels, and back hanging straps

-NOTE: We kept this back, bottom and strap fabric the same on both our pouches so they blended well when clipped together.
+NOTE: We kept our back, bottom and strap fabric the same on both pouches so they blended well when clipped together.

-- ½ yard of 45″ medium-weight fusible interfacing; we used Décor Bond by Pellon
+- ½ yard of 45″ medium-weight Fusible interfacing; we used Pellon Décor Bond

 - One 7″- 9″ metallic zipper; we used a 9″ YKK Brasstique zipper in Antique Brass

 NOTE: The coolest metallic zippers, especially the “chunky” zippers, can be difficult to find in shorter lengths.
 But you can cut a longer zipper down to fit.
 We started with a 9″ zipper and show below how to shorten both ends.

 - TWO ½” D-rings to match zipper Finish; we used antique brass